FDNY creates task force, will use drones in fight against rash of brush fires

 There are more than 2,000 public parks in New York City, each dotted with lush trees, bushes and fields.

 The parks provide refuge for residents of a go-go-go city.
 But they also make the area more prone to brush fires during droughts.
 From Nov.
-1 to Nov.
-14, amid a historic dry spell, there were 271 fires, the most over a two-week period in city history.
+1 to Thursday, amid a historic dry spell, there were 271 fires, the most over a two-week period in city history.

 Now, the FDNY has created its first Brush Fire Task Force, composed of fire marshals, fire inspectors and tactical drones.

 The creation of the city's task force comes as a wildfire straddling the New York-New Jersey border upstate has raged for more than a week.
 Saturday evening, several hundred residents in Orange County were asked to evacuate as the Jennings Creek fire jumped a containment line, according to The Associated Press.
-The fire, which has burned over 5,000 acres across New York and New Jersey, was 88% contained Saturday.
+The fire, which has burned more than 5,000 acres across New York and New Jersey, was 88% contained Saturday.

 Firefighters from 37 Nassau and Suffolk fire departments have been sent in shifts to help fight the stubborn Jennings Creek fire, authorities said.